NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 .. note::

    The GPU Operator supports DGX A100 with DGX OS 5.1+ and DGX A100 with OCP using RHCOS.
-Please see :ref:`preinstalled-drivers-and-toolkit` for further installation instructions.
+For installation instructions, see :ref:`here <preinstalled-drivers-and-toolkit>` for DGX OS 5.1+ and :ref:`here <openshift-introduction>` for OCP.

 .. note::